conquer891/conquer891.github.io/content/post/joining-data.md

 We have identified a common key across the flights and airlines dataset.
 The variable "carrier" exists in both datasets and we can join the data together using this key.
 Each carrier is represented by a 2-character code in both the flights and airlines dataset.

-We will be using the inner_join() function for this exerise.
+We will be using the inner_join() function for this exercise.
 Let's create a new dataframe called "flightsJoined" for this join.

 ```
 flightsJoined <- flights %>%